MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-data-cleanse.md

 In the following steps, you read the raw NYC Taxi data from a lakehouse delta lake table (saved in module 1), and perform various operations to clean and transform that data to prepare it for training machine learning models.

 ## Follow along in notebook
 The python commands/script used in each step of this tutorial can be found in the accompanying notebook: **03 - Perform Data Cleansing and preparation using Apache Spark**.
+Be sure to [attach a lakehouse to the notebook](tutorial-data-science-prepare-system.md#attach-a-lakehouse-to-the-notebooks) before executing it.

 ## Cleanse and prepare